 If you are at the plateau stage, waiting for your next move here are a few ideas to avoid the rut:

 Think about small manageable tasks you can take on that interest you, nothing that is going to rock the boat but work that you enjoy, are good at and that no one else is doing.
 Is there a small piece of admin work that you know you could polish up easily that will help your colleagues (putting a holiday request form online for example).
 We don’t want to make waves; we want you moving again.

 Are there any young assistants in your company or anyone that wants to move up to your level?
 If so, think about ways that you can offer them advise or go all out and offer to mentor them.
 It is always good to look back and what you have achieved and why you are where you are.
 It didn’t happen by chance so by embracing what you have done and passing on your knowledge may help you move forward too.

 Don’t start sprinting

-What to do if there is no room for moving forward, if you are truly stuck in a rut so deep you can’t see anyway out?
-I hate to say it but leaving really is a good option for you.
-Starting a new job, moving to a different industry or even moving to a different town can rejuvenate you totally.
-It is a difficult decision to make but I’ve never regretted making that choice when I’ve been stuck in ruts before.
-In fact more often than not I’ve wondered why I stuck it out for so long.
+What to do if there is no room for moving forward if you are indeed stuck in a rut so deep you can’t see any way out?
+I hate to say it but leaving is a good option for you.
+Starting a new job, moving to a different industry or even moving to a different town can rejuvenate you.
+It is a difficult decision to make, but I’ve never regretted making that choice when I’ve been stuck in ruts before.
+In fact, more often than not I’ve wondered why I stuck it out for so long.